AssTractionHero/cytube/docs/gdrive-script-install.md

 In both the Chrome and the Firefox installations of the userscript, **it's important that your browser does not block third-party cookies**.
 ### Chrome
-In Chrome, the setting for third-party cookies is found in **Settings: Show advanced settings... > Privacy: Content settings... > Cookies**, or from entering **chrome://settings/content** into the omnibox.
+In Chrome, the setting for third-party cookies is found from entering **chrome://settings/content** into the omnibox.
 Either the checkbox for **Block third-party cookies and site data** should be unchecked, or an exception for **cytu.be** should be made by clicking on the **Manage exceptions...** button.

 ![](http://i.imgur.com/LCUiEVd.png)

 ### Firefox
-In Firefox, the third-party cookies setting is found in **Options > Privacy: History**, or from entering **about:preferences#privacy** into the omnibox.
+In Firefox, the third-party cookies setting is found from entering **about:preferences#privacy** into the omnibox.
 It's shown only if Firefox uses custom settings for the History and the checkbox for **Always use private browsing mode** is unchecked.
 The **Accept cookies from sites** checkbox should be checked and **Accept third-party cookies** should be set to **Always**, or an exception should be made for **cytu.be** by